 It’s also fun to custom make granola to include some favorite items in the ingredients.
 I’ve been making our own cranberry almond granola ever since then, and don’t miss store-bought at all.
 It’s been fun to also make great tasting Coconut Pecan Chocolate Chip Granola and Gingerbread Granola.

-Over the past few years I have experimented with several recipes, but I keep coming back to this simple one that I “morph” (by adding a variety of dried fruits) to suit my taste at any given moment.
-I love this granola sprinkled on Greek yogurt for a quick little breakfast treat.
+Over the past few years I have experimented with several recipes, but still love this simple one that I “morph” (by adding a variety of dried fruits) to suit my taste at any given moment.
+I love this cranberry almond granola sprinkled on Greek yogurt for a quick little breakfast treat.
 It is also good as breakfast cereal, swimming in a bowl of milk, or even as a topping for ice cream!

-I do hope you will try this recipe…it is easy to make, and very flavorful, but I cannot guarantee random snowfall while making it…sorry!
-I hope you enjoy it as much as we do.
+I do hope you will try this recipe for cranberry almond granola…it is easy to make, and very flavorful, but I cannot guarantee random snowfall while making it…sorry!
+Hope you enjoy it as much as we do.

 Recipe Adapted From: http://www.culinary.net/recipes/RecipeDetail.aspx?ID=7090&CourseName=Healthy+Eating&CourseID=55#.T9Y-bCvKVqg.pinterest

 Cranberry almond granola is a yummy, easy to make homemade granola, with toasted almonds, oats, honey, cinnamon, sunflower seeds & dried cranberries!

 - 1 cup almonds , slivered and lightly toasted

 - 2 1/2 cups rolled oats (I use old-fashioned, but quick cook will work, too)

 - 1/2 cup pecans (can use walnuts), chopped